The End of Life Choice Act—a question for law or legislature

-Mr Bishop agreed, saying “It was an imperfect process, and it isn’t the way that other conscience bills have been treated,” referring to the Marriage Amendment Act, another moral issue which saw a similar process end with recommendations to the house which saw it move through parliament smoothly.
+Mr Bishop agreed, saying “It was an imperfect process, and it isn’t the way that other conscience bills have been treated,” referring to the Marriage Amendment Act, another moral issue which saw a similar process end with recommendations to the house which saw it move through Parliament smoothly.

 Both Members agreed that the process, while not satisfying, did test New Zealand’s democracy at every level.
-However, Mr Bishop would liked to have seen a special select committee set up for this, as it was for the Abortion Legislation Bill in 2019.
+However, Mr Bishop would like to have seen a special select committee set up for this, as it was for the Abortion Legislation Bill in 2019.

 “The process was imperfect but we got there in the end, and there are valuable reflections to be had if this type of bill comes around again,” said Mr Bishop.